 The practice of scrutinizing social media websites has become a standard practice for insurance companies when investigating insurance claims.
-Insurance investigators troll these online pages in a variety of ways that include reviewing posted information and pictures as well as engaging anonymous messaging.
-While many people assume that secured areas of their Facebook page are off limits to nosey insurance companies, judges are increasingly ordering plaintiffs in lawsuits to provide login credentials to insurance carriers.
+Insurance investigators troll these online pages in a variety of ways that include reviewing posted information and pictures as well as engaging in anonymous messaging.
+While many people assume that secured areas of their social media page are off limits to nosey insurance companies, judges are increasingly ordering plaintiffs in lawsuits to provide login credentials to insurance carriers.
 An insured should never assume that information in so-called secured regions of social media pages can be kept from an insurance company when a claim is filed.
-Some of the ways insurers might use posts on these sites include the following: